alt-romes/linear-core/popl_response.md

     [Tentative titles: Checking Semantic Linearity in a Non-strict Optimising Compiler / Checking Linearity in Non-strict Languages /
                        Checking Semantic Linearity in a Non-strict Optimising Compiler]
-- Rewrite introduction to more clearly flesh out key ideas, contributions, target audience and relationship with semantic linearity (**Reviewer A, B, C**).
+- Revise introduction to more clearly flesh out key ideas, contributions, target audience and relationship with semantic linearity (**Reviewer A, B, C**).
 - Expand evaluation with more codebases that rely on Linear Haskell (**Reviewer C**).
-- Address all minor corrections and presentation issues raised by the reviewers, including further clarifying the treatment of pattern matching (**Reviewer A, B and C**).
+- Address all minor corrections and presentation issues raised by the reviewers, expanding explanations as requested (**Reviewer A, B and C**).

 The above work is readily feasible before the 2nd round revision deadline (23rd Oct).

 ## 3. Detailed Response